CageNic/perl_explained/perlbrew.md

 cat install.perlbrew.pl | bash
 ```

-This will create a new directory structure in /home/username/perl5, where Perlbrew will store its support files and versions of Perl.
+This will create a new directory structure in /home/username/perl5, where Perlbrew will store its support files and versions of Perl
 You’ll see the following output from the installation script:
 ```
 Download the latest perlbrew
 Installing perlbrew